haldarsaurav/haldarsaurav/README.md

 - 🌱 Currently learning Python, Machine Learning, LabView, MATLAB and Git.
 - 🎓 Pursuing my Masters in Electronmics Engineering in Measurement and Instrumentation from Hochschule Bremen, Germany
 - 📚 Currently doing CS50 Python from Harvard Univeristy, 100 Days of Python Coding from Dr.Angela Yu and Machine Learning from Stanford University.
-- 🥅 2022 Goals: Learn Python and Machine Learning and make relevent projects.
+- 🥅 2022 Goals: Learn Python and Machine Learning and make relevent projects and contribute to some open source projects.
 - ⚡ Fun fact: I love to draw, make hobby projects and play the Kalimba.
 - 👀 I’m interested in Robotics, Renewable Energy, AI, Machine Learning and much more!
 - 📫 How to reach me: haldarsaurav13@gmail.com or +49 157 503 796 15